--physical geography, including: climate zones, mountains, volcanoes and earthquakes -human geography, including: types of settlement and land use, Geographical skills and fieldwork -use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied -use the eight points of a compass, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world -use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
+-physical geography, including: climate zones, mountains, volcanoes and earthquakes -human geography, including: types of settlement and land use, economic activity including trade links, and the distribution of natural resources including energy, food, minerals and water Geographical skills and fieldwork -use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied -use the eight points of a compass, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world. -use fieldwork to observe, measure, record and present the human and physical features in the local area using a range of methods, including sketch maps, plans and graphs, and digital technologies.
 Design and technology Design and technology is an inspiring, rigorous and practical subject.
 Using creativity and imagination, pupils design and make products that solve real and relevant problems within a variety of contexts.
 They acquire a broad range of subject knowledge and draw on disciplines such as mathematics, science, engineering, computing and art.
 Our DT topics will stem from our topic cycle.
 In both Key Stages there will be the process of design, make and evaluate, while developing their technical knowledge.

+There will also be a focus on cooking and nutrition where we will experiment with cooking techniques and focus on the principles of nutrition and healthy eating.
 Art and Design The majority of our art and design work will again stem from our topic cycle, however there is specific aspects that will be covered.
 Our Key stage 1 children will -use a range of materials creatively to design and make products -use drawing, painting and sculpture to develop and share their ideas, experiences and imagination -develop a wide range of art and design techniques in using colour, pattern, texture, line, shape, form and space -learn about the work of a range of artists, craft makers and designers, describing the differences and similarities between different practices and disciplines, and making links to their own work.
 Our Key stage 2 children will -create sketch books to record their observations and use them to review and revisit ideas -improve their mastery of art and design techniques, including drawing, painting and sculpture with a range of materials -learn about great artists, architects and designers in history.

 Music There will be musical links to some of our topics, however music is a subject that will be taught discretely at Branton.
 It will be taught through a scheme called Charanga on the recommendation of Music Partnership North.
-Our school is part of the Alnwick Music Partnership and our children are taught the violin each Friday afternoon by Mrs Annelise Nicklen.
-We hope there will be partnership concerts to take part in very soon!
+Our school is part of the Alnwick Music Partnership and our children are taught the violin each Friday afternoon by Mr Davies or Mrs Nicklen.
+We have the opportunities to take part in performing at Partnership events.
 We also subscribe to Sing up which enables us to learn and sing a wide variety of songs.